kgryte/pranav-qs-blog/README.md

 We leverage free-form Fortran code extensively to optimize the performance of various BLAS (Basic Linear Algebra Subprograms) and LAPACK (Linear Algebra Package) routines.
 In response, [Athan](https://www.linkedin.com/in/athanreines/) and I decided to document our methodology on [`How to Call Fortran Routines from JavaScript Using Node.js`](https://blog.stdlib.io/how-to-call-fortran-routines-from-javascript-with-node-js/).

-## Future plans & Conclusion
+## Conclusion

+While the internship has ended, my plan is to continue adding packages and pushing this effort along.
+Given the immense potential and LAPACK's fundamental importance, we'd love to see this initiative of bringing LAPACK to the web continue to grow, so, if you are interested in helping out and even sponsoring development, please don't hesitate to reach out!

-After the internship, I'll try to continue adding packages and if not atleast review PRs that affect the codebase which I worked on.
-With these, I would like to thank Quansight and Athan Reines for providing me with this opportunity.
-I learnt a lot, this was a long dream to work as an intern at Quansight and I am happy I fulfiled it.
-Extending my thanks to Melissa, she is an amazing cordinator, very friendly, joyful, thank you for spending time for us!
-Thank you all!
+And with that, I would like to thank Quansight and Athan Reines for providing me with this opportunity.
+I feel incredibly fortunate to have learned so much.
+This was long a dream of mine to work as an intern at Quansight, and I am happy to have fulfilled it.
+I want to extend a special thanks to Melissa, who is an amazing mentor and all around wonderful person; thank you for investing so much time in us!

+Cheers!